btc-script-explorer/scantool/docs/rest-api/v1/tx.md

                 "SupportsBip141": true
         }

 In this example, there is previous output data to obtain for 2 inputs.
+These objects are returned in the PreviousOutputRequests object of the original response.

 **Step 2**: Send the requests for the previous outputs.